bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 request, the AS returns an app interaction response with an app URL payload {{response-interact-app}}.

-[[ Editor's note: this is also similar to the "redirect" above today as most apps use captured URLs, but there seems to be a desire for splitting the web-based interaction and app-based interaction into different URIs.
-There's also the possibility of wanting more in the payload than can be reasonably put into the URL. ]]
+[[ Editor's note: this is similar to the "redirect" above today as most apps use captured URLs, but there seems to be a desire for splitting the web-based interaction and app-based interaction into different URIs.
+There's also the possibility of wanting more in the payload than can be reasonably put into the URL, or at least having separate payloads. ]]

 ### Receive a Browser-based Callback {#request-interact-callback}